fablabbcn/smartcitizen-docs/docs/Guides/firmware/Edit the Firmware.md

 	I you download the code manually (with the _clone or download_ button on github) you will **not** get the [bootloader](https://github.com/fablabbcn/uf2-samdx1/tree/88aa54c1afab2647904aaccbe1a6b960c02fdb24) and [tools](https://github.com/fablabbcn/smartcitizen-tools) submodules code.
 To be able to compile the firmware you need to download the _tools_ submodule and place it in the proper folder.

 ## SAMD21 bootloader

+!!! danger "Make sure you need to do this"
+    This instructions only are needed if your kit doesn't have the bootloader already flashed.
+If you don't know what you are doing here, skip to [the flashing section](#samd21-firmware)

 If your kit doesn't have the bootloader already flashed (all the kits that we ship come with it) you will need an [ATMEL-ICE](https://www.digikey.es/en/product-highlight/a/atmel/atmel-ice-programmer-debugger) programmer.
 This process can also be done with a Raspberry Pi computer and the proper [connector](https://www.adafruit.com/product/2094) and cables, in [this guide](https://docs.smartcitizen.me/Guides/Debug%20the%20firmware/) you will find informtaion on how to do this.